 17. Cyber Dictate

 General transcription.
 Only US-based transcribers.
-Equipment and softwares required before testing: Headset, Foot pedal, Transcription software (MUST be capable of reading: DSS, DS2, WAV, MP3, DVI, WMV audio files and have AVI and MPEG reading capabilities, at a minimum), Corel WordPerfect, Microsoft Word
+Equipment and software required before testing: Headset, Foot pedal, Transcription software (MUST be capable of reading: DSS, DS2, WAV, MP3, DVI, WMV audio files and have AVI and MPEG reading capabilities, at a minimum), Corel WordPerfect, Microsoft Word

 18. E Transcription Solutions